CaydendW/Cashew/README.md

 # Dependencies
 This project has a lot of dependencies:

-1. SpeechRecognition 3.8.1  pip install SpeechRecognition
+1. SpeechRecognition 3.8.1 '''pip install SpeechRecognition'''
-2. pyttsx3  pip install pyttsx3
+2. pyttsx3 '''pip install pyttsx3'''
-3. webbrowser comes pre-installed
+3. webbrowser '''comes pre-installed'''
-4. wikipedia  pip install wikipedia
+4. wikipedia '''pip install wikipedia'''
-5. urllib comes pre-installed
+5. urllib '''comes pre-installed'''
-6. lxml pip install lxml
+6. lxml '''pip install lxml'''
-7. nltk pip install nltk
+7. nltk '''pip install nltk'''
-8. googlesearch pip install beautifulsoup4 && pip install google
+8. googlesearch '''pip install beautifulsoup4 && pip install google'''
-9. pygame pip install pygame
+9. pygame '''pip install pygame'''
-10. yr-python pip install python-yr
+10. yr-python '''pip install python-yr'''
-11. time  comes pre-installed
+11. time '''comes pre-installed'''
-12. math  comes pre-installed
+12. math '''comes pre-installed'''
-13. os  comes pre-installed
+13. os '''comes pre-installed'''
-14. PyAudio pip install PyAudio*
+14. PyAudio '''pip install PyAudio'''\*

-* PyAudio is very difficult to get on windows try the pip command and if that fails, go to https://stackoverflow.com/questions/52283840/i-cant-install-pyaudio-on-windows-how-to-solve-error-microsoft-visual-c-14 and follow the first answer and try that, it worked for me.
+\* PyAudio is very difficult to get on windows try the pip command and if that fails, go to https://stackoverflow.com/questions/52283840/i-cant-install-pyaudio-on-windows-how-to-solve-error-microsoft-visual-c-14 and follow the first answer and try that, it worked for me.

 # Notes
 The project has a few notes to consider.